Managing Director & Founder

 Peter is a graduate of Yale University and the Phillips Exeter Academy.
 He is an avid outdoorsman and former Division 1 oarsman, and in his next life aspires to be an Olympian in at least two sports.
 He is passionate about making the world a better place and is on the advisory board of the Livingston Ripley Waterfowl Conservancy, focused on educating children on the importance of the environment.
 Not surprisingly, he spends all his free time with his wife and four children.

-Rosemary Ripley is a Managing Director of NGEN, an early-stage growth equity investment firm investing in innovative companies in healthy living.
-Mrs. Ripley leads the firm’s focus on consumer products companies, is a director of Zevia, nlyte and Hyla and actively works to support Enzymedica, Revolution Foods and DIRTT.
+Rosemary Ripley is a Managing Director of N*GEN. Mrs. Ripley leads the firm’s focus on consumer products companies, is a director of Zevia, nlyte and Hyla, and actively works to support Enzymedica, Revolution Foods and DIRTT.
 Previously, Mrs. Ripley spent roughly 25 years in consumer packaged goods, branding and technology, as well as in strategic planning, acquisitions and public and private market transactions.
 Mrs. Ripley chairs the Board of the Livingston Ripley Waterfowl Conservancy, sits on the Advisory Board of the Yale Center for Business and the Environment, and is a member of the Economic Club of New York.
 She received both her BA, cum laude, and MBA at Yale University.

 Rosemary has worked with companies in consumer packaged goods, branding and technology as well as in strategic planning, acquisitions and public and private market transactions.
 Responsible for Corporate Business Development worldwide at Altria Group from 1990-2005, Rosemary helped spearhead and execute numerous expansionary growth plans for Kraft Foods.
 She led teams that invested heavily in Central and Eastern Europe, Latin America and Asia and transformed Kraft Foods with the $19 billion acquisition of Nabisco and subsequent $8.5 billion initial public offering.
 Rosemary also initiated and helped develop the strategy and led the transformation of Miller Brewing Company from a domestic business to part of an international enterprise with the merger with South African Breweries.